 Winter favorites like the toboggan chutes in Strongsville and snow sports at Boston Mills and Brandywine are always on the table, of course, but Christmas-specific things you can do not far from Cleveland include:

 The Western Reserve Historical Society celebrates the holidays with its popular holiday lantern tours of Hale Farm and Village in Bath, Ohio.
 Visitors can take a lantern-lit tour of the historical village and its cheery holiday scenes.
-Tours in 2019 run November 30, December 7-8, 13-16, & 19-23.
+Tours in 2022 run December 3, 9-10, 16-18, and 20-23.
+Reservations are required.
 More info here.